resoltico/FTLLexBuffer/API.md

 # Type: Message | Term | Comment | Junk (union type)
 # entry.id.name  # Type error!
 Not all union members have 'id'

-# With type guard - type is narrowed (v0.9.0: static method API)
+# With type guard - type is narrowed
 if Message.guard(entry):
     # Inside this block, type checker knows entry is Message
     print(entry.id.name)  # No type error - Message has 'id'